-- 1. The committee shall have supervision over all student social functions and amusements.
-Students desiri g to promote any entertainment, party, class affair, dance, ect., (this to include the so-called vacation dances) shall make application to the committee.
-All permissions granted shall at once be submitted to the Dean of Women who shall also approve of the chaperonage for such functions. - 2.
-The committee shall be a regular medium of intercourse between students and faculty.
+- 1. It shall be the duty of this Committee to supervise student life in dormitories, i. e., Ladies Hall, Burdick Hall, Sorories and Fraternities. - 2.
+The Committee shall have complete supervision over the boarding and rooming places of all college students both within and without the dormitories. - 3.
+The Committee shall have supervision over all student social functions and amusements.
+Students desiring to promote any entertainment, party, class affair, dance, etc., (this to include the so-called vacation dances), shall first make application to the Student Senate, as provided in the constitution of the Students' Association.
+All permissions granted shall at once be submitted for approval to the Dean of

+Women, who shall also approve the chaperones for such functions,

+- 4. The Committee shall be a regular medium of intercourse between students and faculty.
 It shall be its duty at all times to advise with the Student Senate and make suggestions to it bearing on matters of student conduct and self-government.
-The Student Senate will confer with this committee on any or all matters of student interest.

-(B) Dancing.

-- 1. That there shall be no dancing in any University building except when approved by the Student Life Committee. - 2.
-That all dancing shall be subject to the supervision of the committee on Student Life. - 3.
-During the week-end out-of-town dances of which the organization is satisfactory to the Student Life Committee may be attended if satisfactory arrangements are made with the Dean of Women.
-T is applies also when visiting (see Sections 3 and 4 under Chaperonage).

-4. No out-of-town dances are to be attended during the week except by special arrangement with the Dean of Women.
+The Student Senate will confer with this Committee on any or all matters of student interest. - 5.
+One member of the Committee, a woman, shall act as adviser to women, and one, a man, as adviser to men. - (B) Dancing. - 1.
+That there shall be no dancing in any University building, except when approved by the Student Life Committee. - 2.
+That all dancing shall be subject to the supervision of the Committee on Student Life. - 3.
+During the week-end, private out-oftown dances of which the organization is satisfactory to the Student Life Committee, may be attended if satisfactory arrangements for spending the night are made with the Dean of Women. - 4.
+No out-of-town dances are to be attended during the week except by special arrangement with the Dean of Women. of scholarship. - (C) Rooming.

-(C) Rooming.

-1. Young women are expected to engage rooms and board in the Ladies Hall unless they can show cause to t'e contrary.

-2. Young Women may not call at Burdick Hall or at any of the men's club houses or meet young men at t'e houses where they room.
-Young men and young women are absolutely forbidden to go to each other's rooms for any purpose except by special permission which may be granted to brothers and sisters.
+- 1. A register of proper accommodations for students is maintained and supervised by the Committee on Student Life. - Men and women shall not room in the same building except with approval of the Committee on Student Life. - Young ladies shall be expected to engage rooms and board at the Ladies Hall unless they can show cause to the contrary. - 4.
+Young women may not call at Burlick Hall or at any of the men's club houses or meet young men at the houses where they room.
+Young men and young women are absolutely forbidden to go to each others' rooms for any purpose, except by special permission which may be granted to brothers and sisters. - No out-of-town dances are to be attended during the week, except by special arrangement with the Dean of Women. - (D) Chaperonage. - 1.
+All evening picnics and drives, and all evening out-of-town parties, must be arranged beforehand with the Dean of Women and President of the U. S. G., and provision made for proper chaperonage. - 3.
+When a woman is invited to visit at the home of a man she must show to the Dean of Women permission from home and an invitation from the man's mother or other member of his family.

-(D) Chaperonage.

-- 1. All evening picnics and any evening driving and all evening out-of-town parties must be arranged beforehand with the Dean of Women and President of the W. S. G. - 2.
-No evening automobile driving or parking with an escort other than that provided for above is permitted.
-This rule respecting driving applies to Freshmen, Sophomores, and Juniors.

-- 3. When a woman is invited to visit at the home of a man she must show to the Dean of Women permission from home and an invitation from the man's mother or other member of the family. - 4.
-When a woman is invited to visit other than a college woman or other than a near relative, it is necessary to show to the Dean of Women permission from home. - 5.
-Women returning to college from home must be at houses of residence by closing time.

-"Other Rules"

-Smoking on the part of any college woman while under college jurisdiction is strictly prohibited.